 - 7.1.1 Strategic Objective 11 of the Core Strategy is to provide accessible and varied opportunities for leisure, arts, sport and recreational activities in order to promote healthy lifestyles and identifies that the provision of suitable open space, children's play space and sports facilities can increase opportunities to exercise as part of a healthy lifestyle. - 7.1.2 Policy DM11 of the Development Management Policies document refers specifically to Open Space, Sport and Recreation Facilities and Children's Playspace and states that open spaces, sports and recreation facilities and children's play spaces perform important functions within communities and contribute significantly to quality of life.
-The Policy advises that proposals for new open space, sport and recreation facilities and Children's playspace will be encouraged if located in the main urban areas subject to the protection of the character of the area and amenity. - 7.1.3 The proposed skate park would replace an existing basketball court.
-Under the redevelopment of the adjacent tennis courts, a new basketball court was incorporated.
-The proposed development would therefore not result in the loss of the basketball court facility at this location. - 7.1.4 The skate park would serve the local community and would improve and enhance an existing play and open space area.
-Impact on character and amenity are discussed below but in principle, the proposed development would be in accordance with Core Strategy Strategic Objective 11 and Policy PSP2 of the Core Strategy (adopted Oct 2011) and Policy DM11 of the Development Management Policies LDD (adopted July 2013).

-7.2 Impact on Character & Appearance, Residential Amenity, Safety and Accessibility

-- 7.2.1 Policy CP1 of the Core Strategy (adopted October 2011) seeks to promote buildings of a high enduring design quality that respect local distinctiveness and Policy CP12 of the Core Strategy (adopted October 2011) relates to design and states that in seeking a high standard of design the Council will expect development proposals to 'have regard to the local context and conserve or enhance the character, amenities and quality of an area'.
-Development should make efficient use of land but should also respect the 'distinctiveness of the surrounding area in terms of density, character, layout and spacing, amenity, scale, height, massing and use of materials'; 'have regard to the local context and conserve or enhance the character, amenities and quality of an area' and 'incorporate visually attractive frontages to adjoining streets and public spaces'. - 7.2.2 Policy CP12 of the Core Strategy states that development should 'protect residential amenities by taking into account the need for adequate levels and disposition of privacy, prospect, amenity and garden space'. - 7.2.3 Policy CP12 of the Core Strategy states that development should design out opportunities for crime and anti-social behaviour through the incorporation of appropriate measures to minimise the risk of crime and create safe and attractive places, and that it should be accessible to all potential users - 7.2.4 It is not considered that the proposal would result in any additional visual harm over and above the existing situation.
-The equipment would be low level, with a maximum overall height of 1.35m and would be constructed with material which is similar in visual appearance to that which is currently in place.
-It is further considered that the proposed design and material of the new equipment would not generate noise which would be detrimental to any neighbour's residential amenity particularly given the proximity of the proposed skate park to any residential property.
-The park would utilise the existing footways serving the current facility. - 7.2.5 The proposal is therefore considered acceptable in terms of character and appearance, impact on residential amenity and safety and accessibility in accordance with Core Strategy Policy CP12.
+The Policy advises that proposals for new open space, sport and recreation facilities and Children's play space will be encouraged if located in the main urban areas subject to the protection of the character of the area and amenity. - 7.1.3 The proposed development would provide outdoor gym facilities adjacent to an existing children's play area.
+The application site consists of a discreet parcel of land between the existing play area, tennis courts and car park.
+The proposed development would not result in the loss of facilities or compromise the use of the wider open space which includes sports pitches. - 7.1.4 The proposed development would serve the local community and would improve and enhance an existing play and open space area.
+In principle, the proposed development would be in accordance with Core Strategy Strategic Objective 11 and Policy PSP2 of the Core Strategy (adopted Oct 2011) and Policy DM11 of the Development Management Policies LDD (adopted July 2013). - 7.2 Impact on Character & Appearance, Residential Amenity, Safety and Accessibility - 7.2.1 Policy CP1 of the Core Strategy (adopted October 2011) seeks to promote buildings of a high enduring design quality that respect local distinctiveness and Policy CP12 of the Core Strategy (adopted October 2011) relates to design and states that in seeking a high standard of design the Council will expect development proposals to 'have regard to the local context and conserve or enhance the character, amenities and quality of an area'.
+Development should make efficient use of land but should also respect the 'distinctiveness of the surrounding area in terms of density, character, layout and spacing, amenity, scale, height, massing and use of materials'; 'have regard to the local context and conserve or enhance the character, amenities and quality of an area' and 'incorporate visually attractive frontages to adjoining streets and public spaces'. - 7.2.2 Policy CP12 of the Core Strategy states that development should 'protect residential amenities by taking into account the need for adequate levels and disposition of privacy, prospect, amenity and garden space'.